bogdan-kulynych/libshe/README.md

 using she::PrivateKey;
 using she::HomomorphicArray;

-// Generate parameter set so that the library:
+// Generate parameter set so that the encryption scheme:
 // - Has medium security level (62-bit)
-// - Allows for at least 30 bit multiplications
+// - Allows to evaluate at least 1 multiplications for every bit in plaintext
-// - Seeds the non-secure random number generator with 42

-const ParameterSet params = ParameterSet::generate_parameter_set(62, 1, 42);
+// - Seeds the non-secure random number generator with 42 const ParameterSet params = ParameterSet::generate_parameter_set(62, 1, 42);

 // Generate private key